 - Don’t dwell on things that weren’t your fault, and learn from actions that were.

-- Take rehab assignments seriously- riding is tough enough on your body already.
+- Take medical treatments seriously- riding is tough enough on your body already.

 - Take your time in recovery if necessary.
 Often we can exacerbate the injuries or lingering PTSD from a crash by trying to push through them.